-On October 25 we took a bus from Sofia to Rila Monastary, the largest East Orthodox monastary in Bulgaria.
+On October 25 we took a bus from Sofia to Rila Monastery, the largest East Orthodox monastery in Bulgaria.
 We bounced along, through the mountains in the mist, stopping in villages where ladies in housecoats passed money through the window to the driver in exchange for packages, what I do not know, this is his route.
 We picked up people along the way, passing men leading cows along the road.
-There were cornfields, orchards, and now we arrive at Rila Monastary.
+There were cornfields, orchards, and now we arrive at Rila Monastery.

 It does seem like a place where time stands still.

 An Orthodox priest slowly circles the courtyard beating a piece of wood with a stick to give the call to prayer.

 Rila Monastery is 117 km from Sofia.
 If you are into hiking there are trails from the monastery to the surrounding Rila Mountains.
 You could choose to stay over night or just make a day trip from Sofia on the bus.
 The morning bus back to Sofia leaves shortly before 9 am, it is a small, jolly bus, lots of locals sharing their chocolate with other passengers, chatting up the driver, very lively.
 Fun, I'm glad we came this way.

 Here we can see the oldest part of the monastary, the Tower of Hrelja from the fourteenth century.
 Rila Monastery is a UNESCO World Heritage Sight.

 Over 900,000 visitors make their way to Rila Monastery every year.

 Interesting when you think about the founder, St Ivan: he was a hermit and lived in a cave.